Fajita Stuffed Chicken Breast

 Instructions

 - Lay the chicken breasts on a cutting board and cut a pocket into them.
 Be careful not to cut all the way through.
-Sprinkle the chili powder and sea salt over both sides of the chicken.4 chicken breasts, 2 tablespoons fajita seasoning, 1 teaspoon sea salt
+Sprinkle the fajita seasoning and sea salt over both sides of the chicken.4 chicken breasts, 2 tablespoons fajita seasoning, 1 teaspoon sea salt

 - Add the Monterey Jack cheese, bell peppers, and red onion to a medium-sized bowl and mix together.
 Stuff this into the pockets you cut in the chicken breasts.3 ounces Monterey Jack cheese, ½ red bell peppers, ½ green bell pepper, ¼ cup red onion